NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Share Thoughts.md

 You have an uncanny knack of communicating with other elves without speaking, though this habit that is often uncomfortable to observers.
-You can cast [[Spells/Mindlink|Mindlink]] as an innate occult spell once per day, but you can target only other elves or half-elves.
+You can cast [[Mindlink|Mindlink]] as an innate occult spell once per day, but you can target only other elves or half-elves.

 *Source: Pathfinder Lost Omens: Character Guide*
 *OGL*